-- To provide practical knowledge in sensors and transducers. - Emphasis on characteristics and response of various transducers like resistive, inductive and capacitive type.
+- To provide practical knowledge in sensors and transducers. - Emphasis on characteristics and response of various transducers like resistive, Inductive and capacitive type.

 - 1. Characteristics of LDR

-- 2. Characteristics of Temperature Transducers
+- 2. Characteristics of temperature transducers

-- 3. Step Response of RTD and Thermocouple
+- 3. Step response of RTD and Thermocouple

-- 4. Characteristics of Load Cell
+- 4. Characteristics of Strain Gauge

 - 5. Characteristics of Capacitive Transducer

-- 6. Characteristics of Strain Gauge
+- 6. Characteristics of Load cell

 - 7. Characteristics of LVDT

 - 8. Hall Effect Voltage Sensor

-- 9. Hall Effect Current Sensor

-- 10. Loading Effect of Potentiometer
+- 9. Loading Effect of potentiometer

-- 11. Piezoelectric Transducer
+- 10. Piezoelectric Transducer

-- 12. Digital Transducer (Shaft Angle Encoder)